sarthakgupta63/iNeuron/README.md

 # iNeuron
-Assigments and Codebases for iNeuron Courses/Internship
+Assigments and Codebases for iNeuron Courses